Kachi-Awaji/GIT-intro/Lesson-6.md

 ## Forking a repository
 If you want to be able to upload your changes to a public repository on a different account, you would have to
-- fork the repository
+1. fork the repository
-- make your changes
+2. make your changes
-- make a pull request
+3. make a pull request

 Forking a repository makes a copy of that repository on your __GitHub__ account.
 You can work directly on the files in __GitHub__, then make a pull request once you are done.

-If you are not comfortable working in __GitHub__, you can make a clone of the _repository_ (the one hosted on your account), make your changes, push the changes back to the your forked version, and make a pull request from __GitHub__.
+If you are not comfortable working on files in __GitHub__, perhaps you prefer to work in your favourite text edito, you can make a clone of the _repository_ (the one hosted on your account), make your changes, push the changes back to the your forked version, and make a pull request from __GitHub__.
 I will be teaching only the first method - you can try out the second as an exercise.

 The rollcall.md file on the Git-Intro folder will host names and messages of people who have gone through this course.
 For now, it's a bit empty.
 Let's work on that.